Start for free

-Cloudpepper deploys, monitors, manages, and supports your Odoo instance through the My Cloudpepper platform, regardless of where the underlying infrastructure runs.
-When provisioning your instance, you choose the infrastructure source: Cloudpepper-provided infrastructure (selecting between two performance tiers), or a cloud account you provide yourself (see Customer-Provided Infrastructure below).
+When provisioning your instance, you choose the infrastructure source: Cloudpepper-provided infrastructure (selecting between two performance tiers), or a cloud account you provide yourself.

 Where your instance is deployed on Cloudpepper-provided infrastructure, the following availability objectives apply per tier:

-• Dedicated Performance — 99.99% monthly availability objective (a maximum of approximately 4 minutes 22 seconds of unplanned downtime per month), built on infrastructure with a 99.999% provider SLA, N+1 redundancy for core infrastructure components (power, network, and storage), and ISO-certified data centers.
+Dedicated Performance is built on infrastructure with a 99.999% provider SLA, N+1 redundancy for core infrastructure components (power, network and storage), and ISO-certified data centers.

 You may choose to deploy your Odoo instance on your own cloud account — for example, AWS, Azure, Google Cloud, Hetzner, or any other provider — while still managing it through the My Cloudpepper platform.
-In this configuration, deployment, configuration, monitoring, backups, support, and updates work identically to deployments on Cloudpepper-provided infrastructure; what differs is the source of the underlying compute, storage, and network resources, and consequently the infrastructure SLA that governs them.
+This configuration is sometimes referred to as “Bring Your Own Cloud”.
+In this configuration, deployment, configuration, monitoring, backups, support and updates work identically to deployments on Cloudpepper-provided infrastructure; what differs is the source of the underlying compute, storage and network resources, and consequently the infrastructure SLA that governs them.

 The following Cloudpepper commitments do continue to apply to customer-provided infrastructure deployments, provided your chosen provider remains operational: